Frequently Asked Questions

 In determining a student’s demonstrated need, Sarah Lawrence subscribes to the practice and procedures of federal and institutional methodology as published by the U. S. Department of Education and the College Scholarship Service.
 The formulas consider necessary family expenditures including taxes, living costs, outstanding medical expenses and costs for family members’ college tuition.

-A portion of your earnings, savings and assets are expected to go toward your educational expenses.
-A minimum contribution of $2,950 is expected of every student.
+A portion of your earnings, savings, and assets are expected to go toward your educational expenses.
+For our calculations, a minimum contribution of $3,300 is expected of every student.
+In practice, students will need additional resources which could come from savings, family, wages, outside scholarships, and/or loans.
 Eligibility for financial assistance (your “need”) is determined by subtracting the student contribution from the cost of education.
-In addition to tuition, room and board, we consider books, supplies, travel and personal expenses as costs related to attending college.
+In addition to tuition, room, and board, we consider books, supplies, travel and personal expenses as costs related to attending college.

-A financial aid award, known as a package, typically consists of Sarah Lawrence Graduate Gift Aid and/or federal student loans.
-You are not required to take out a student loan to receive the Sarah Lawrence Graduate Gift Aid.
+A financial aid award, known as a package, typically consists of Sarah Lawrence Graduate Scholarship and/or federal student loans.
+You are not required to take out a student loan to receive the Sarah Lawrence Graduate Scholarship.

-Provided that you have completed and filed both the FAFSA and CSS Profile by the dates required, and the information contained on the forms is accurate and correctly represented, you will receive a financial award letter with your announcement of acceptance.
+Provided that you have completed and filed the FAFSA or CSS Profile by the dates required, and the information contained on the forms is accurate and correctly represented, you will receive a financial award letter with your announcement of acceptance.

 To accept your award and have the aid credited to your student account, you must submit all documents requested by the Office of Financial Aid no later than the stated deadlines.